A colocalization spectral sequence: Introduction

 If the $\pi_*R$-chain complex $\cell_\tc^{\pi_*R} \pi_*M$ is bounded below (i.e. has zero homology below a certain degree), then the spectral sequence converges strongly to $\pi_{p+q}(\cell_\tc^R M)$. \end{specialthm}

 Of course, for Theorem~\ref{thm: First Theorem} to be useful, one must find cases for which the condition on the spectral sequence is satisfied.
 Let $R$ be an $\sphere$-algebra and let $\ideal$ be a two-sided ideal of $\pi_*R$.
-We say $\ideal$ is \emph{almost-commutative} if $\ideal=(x_1,...,x_n)$ and the image of $x_i$ in $\pi_*R/(x_1,...,x_{i-1})$ is central.
+We say $\ideal$ is \emph{almost-commutative} if $\ideal=(x_1,...,x_n)$, where $x_1,..,x_n$ are homogeneous elements, and the image of $x_i$ in $\pi_*R/(x_1,...,x_{i-1})$ is central.
+The next result shows that very mild conditions are needed for a colocalization spectral sequence to converge strongly.

 \begin{specialthm} Let $R$ be an $\sphere$-algebra and let $\ideal$ be an almost-commutative ideal of $\pi_*R$.
 Suppose that $\pi_*R$ is Noetherian or that $\pi_*R$ is graded-commutative.
 Let $\tc$ be the class of $\ideal$-power torsion modules.
 Then for any $R$-module $M$ there exists a strongly convergent $\tc$-colocalization spectral sequence: